lima-dove/KnowNYC/README.md

 Image uploads with complaints
 Filtered searches
-Expansion to the other four boroughs
+Expansion to the other boroughs

 ## Running our app